Fehintola/data/README.md

 #### Envt

-data about the physical and ecological environment
+Data about the physical and ecological environment

 * [berk](http://berkeleyearth.org/data) berkeley earth